tgy/td42/README.md

 # td42

-TD 42 is a 2D Tower Defense game made at EPITA
+TD 42 is a 2D Tower Defense game made at EPITA, by us,
+    - Pierre Gorjux
+    - Valentin Iovene
+    - Mathieu Corre

+# Map format:

+We represent each tile by one ASCII character.
+Here is the complete list:
+    - 'S': The start point for our units.
+    - 'T': A tower.
+    - 'E': An empty tile.
+    - 'F': The finish point for the units.
+    - 'O': An obstacle (nothing else can go on this tile).
+    - 'B': Like an obstacle.

+# BuildSystem

+For this project, we have chosen CMake, for it's efficiency, and as it is as easy as fast to set-up.

 # Biblio